marisudris/frontend-mentor-stats-preview-card-component/README.md

 ## Overview

-This challenge requires us to build a responsive card component that stacks on smaller screeen sizes while flattening out horizontally on bigger ones.
+This challenge requires us to build a responsive card component that stacks on smaller screen sizes while flattening out horizontally on bigger ones.
 No JS is required, this is a pure HTML and CSS project.

 ### The challenge